govm-net/docs/en/mine/windows.md

    1. If there is an exception, it will exit the program directly
    2. When abnormal, you can run it with Bash to view the error message
    3. Open Bash and execute ./mining.exe
+8. If the CPU is not used full, you can modify the configuration and open multiple mining programs
+   1. Modify db_server_addr in mining*/conf/conf.json
+   2. Modify the port, can not conflict with other ports.
+   3. Different minings use different ports

+    ```bash
+    "db_addr_type": "tcp",
+    "db_server_addr": "127.0.0.1:12777",
+    ```

+    ```bash
+    "db_addr_type": "tcp",
+    "db_server_addr": "127.0.0.1:13777",
+    ```

 ## More information